bloominstituteoftechnology/web-module-project-testing-react/README.md

 ## Objectives
 - Understand how to test the effects of passing specific props into a component
-- Understand how to monitor the behavoir of functional mock props.
+- Understand how to monitor the behavior of functional mock props.
 - Understand how and when to test using the rerender method
 - Learn how to mock the use an external module